Greek Mythology Love Stories Explained: Epic Tales of Gods & Mortals

 The tale of Helen and Paris provides the foundational narrative for the Trojan War, described in Homer's Iliad.
 Helen, wife of Spartan king Menelaus, was either abducted by or eloped with Paris, prince of Troy.
 This single act of love—or lust—triggered a ten-year war that destroyed Troy and claimed countless lives, including heroes like Achilles and Hector.

-What makes this work for you? this story particularly complex is the question of Helen's agency.
+What makes this story particularly complex is the question of Helen's agency.
 Different sources portray her variously as:

 • Willing participant in the affair